a97marbr/kjellsys/README.md

-# ulf
+# kjellSYS
-Record keeping of software versions deployed
+Record keeping of software versions deployed at a organisation